 - Vinland Saga: Blood Knight extraordinaire Thorkell the Tall finds himself facing this problem.
 He's so desperate for a good fight that his Establishing Character Moment is to defect to the enemy since they're weaker, then joins Canute, the underdog of the political factions.
 Unfortunately, once Canute is crowned there isn't much left for Thorkell to do.

 - Alix: One story has a Roman governor whose city keeps the original Trojan Horse.
 The Trojans' descendants spend the whole book trying to destroy it, and when they succeed (causing the governor to commit suicide), ask themselves what they're supposed to do now.
 Lampshaded by their backer who snarks that a warrior's true worst enemy is peace.

 - In The Transformers (IDW), the Autobot-Decepticon War finally came to an end.
-This results in an entire race that spend billions of years fighting not being sure what to do now.
+This results in an entire race that spends billions of years fighting not being sure what to do now.
 This spilled into two series: Robots in Disguise, with focused on Cybertrionians rebuilding their society, and More Than Meets the Eye, where the protagonists left in order to embark on a quest to find the legendary Knights of Cybertron.
-In both series the characters don't have a clear idea on what to do now, especially the Decepticons.
+In both series, the characters don't have a clear idea of what to do now, especially the Decepticons.